vekonyat/ATC_MiThermometer/README.md

 # Xiaomi Mijia (LYWSD03MMC HW:B1.4,B1.6,B1.9) & Xiaomi Miaomiaoce (MHO-C401) & CGG1 Mijia Bluetooth Thermometer Firmware

-This repository contains custom firmware for two Xiaomi Mijia Smart Bluetooth Thermometer & Hygrometer devices.
+This repository contains custom firmware for several Bluetooth Thermometer & Hygrometer devices.

 The custom firmware can be flashed _via a modern browser_ and _over-the-air (OTA)_ without opening the device and unlocks several customization options.
 You can go back to the original firmware at any time.